transparentstats/transparentstats-website/README.md

 - [public/](public/): The directory output directory, into which the contents of `content/` (after being compiled) and the contents of `static/` are copited when the website is built. **Do not edit directly**.

+## Add a page

+1. Clone this repositotry locally.
+2. Open the Rproj project in RStudio.
+You may need to run `install.packages('blogdown')` the first time.
+3. Add a new Rmd file to `content/` or `content/blog/`
+4. For a blog post, make sure to copy the date format in the filename.
+5. Copy the header content from one of the existing files, and add your content.
+6. Save.
+And Click the "Knit" above the editor.
+7. Click `Build Website` in the `Build` tab on the right.
+8. Commit the changes to git and push to github.
+9. You may need to do a PR and merge if you've forked the repo.

+## Change the header links

+See `config.toml`

 ## Deploying

 The deployed version of the website is built automatically by Netlify based on the `master` branch of this repository on Github.
 Therefore, please do not push things to master that you haven't tested :).